ADU-21/java-annotation/README.md

 # Java annotation
-This is java annotation practice refer to <http://www.cnblogs.com/ITtangtang/p/3974531.html>
+This is java annotation practice.

 # How to use